wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *Presented by* Word of Warning + Contact

-Our annual sampler evening of new performance returns to <a href="https://contactmcr.com/events/works-ahead-2023" target="_blank">Contact</a> with a trio of new works-in-development from [artists](/current/2023-worksahead/#artists) [Christian Asare](/current/2023-worksahead/asare), [Jade Williams](/current/2023-worksahead/williams), [Kellie Colbert](/current/2023-worksahead/colbert) — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts and within the armour of our presents.<br>And now it's over, see [images from the event](/galleries/2023-woah).
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com/events/works-ahead-2023" target="_blank">Contact</a> with a trio of new works-in-development from [artists](/current/2023-worksahead/#artists) [Christian Asare](/current/2023-worksahead/asare), [Jade Williams](/current/2023-worksahead/williams), [Kellie Colbert](/current/2023-worksahead/colbert) — searching for identity on the tightrope of our histories, amidst the isolation of our immediate pasts, and within the armour of our presents.<br>And now it's over, see [images from the event](/galleries/2023-woah).

 #### Ticketing
-Pay What You Decide: £15/£10/£5/£0

-Book: <a href="https://contactmcr.com/book/instance/310558" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book/instance/310559" target="_blank">Friday</a> via <a href="https://contactmcr.com/events/works-ahead-2023" target="_blank">Contact</a> or call 0161 274 0600
+Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://contactmcr.com/book/instance/310558" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book/instance/310559" target="_blank">Friday</a> via <a href="https://contactmcr.com/events/works-ahead-2023" target="_blank">Contact</a> or call 0161 274 0600

 Times: Thursday 18 + Friday 19 May 2023, 7.30pm<br>Duration: event lasts *up to* 2 hours including interval/s.<br>*NB* all three works will be shown in the same order each night.<br>Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA